 Child support is an inherent part of any child-related legal matter.
 Whether you have a paternity case, a divorce, or another case involving child custody determinations, the family court will certainly address the matter of child support.
-While the following are some things you should know about child support in North Carolina, it is always important to have a Charlotte child support attorney on your side during this process, advising you on your specific case.
+While the following are some things you should know about child support in North Carolina, it is always important to have an attorney on your side during this process, advising you on your specific case.

 1. Child Support Is A Separate Order From Child Custody